Why organic chemistry is hard (2)

 What about carboxylic acids?
 You might expect they’d behave the same as esters.
 But no. Grignard reagents are strong bases, see, and when combined with a carboxylic acid, they’re protonated.
 The resulting negatively charged carboxylate salt (that’s the conjugate base of a carboxylic acid) is then pretty much impregnable to nucleophilic attack due to the strongly donating O(-) group.
 So it just sits there in solution until acid is added, giving us back our starting material.

 Let’s go back to esters for a minute.
 You might think that if you added only one equivalent of Grignard reagent, you could just get it to stop at the ketone stage.
 Well……no. What happens is that the rate of the elimination reaction is fast – faster than addition of Grignard to the ester – and the ketone outcompetes the ester for reagent.
-So at the end of the day you end up with a product where two equivalents of Grignard have added, and about half an equivalent of leftover ester.
+So at the end of the day you end up with a product where two equivalents of Grignard have added to the starting ester, and about half an equivalent of leftover ester.